EBI-IntAct/intact-data-exchange/psimi/psimitab/intact-interolog-prediction/readme.txt

 This JAR file is downloadable from the project page http://biodev.extra.cea.fr/interoporc/data/interopor.tar.gz Here is described a simple way to use this program to predict interactions for one species.

-If you have a jar with all dependencies --> interologPrediction.jar:
+If you have a jar with all dependencies --> interoporc.jar:
 1) create a directory for the predictions --> DIR
 2) put the jar in it
 3) put a MITAB25 file in it with all interactions you want to use as source interactions from other species --> sourceInteractions.mitab